xptrdev/wp-config-file-editor/readme.txt

 == Description ==

-Modify Wordpress database, secure keys, loalization and debugging constants values allocated in wp-config.php file using a friendly parameterized form.
+Modify Wordpress database, secure keys, loalization, debugging. memory, multi sites and cache constants values allocated in wp-config.php file using a friendly parameterized form.
 In additional to update Wordpress config file it also creates a web form field for every wp-config.php file value, make it very simple to modify values.
 The plugins is creating wp-config file identical to the wp-config.php file comes with Wordpress.

-The Plugin also provide a method for previewing the newaly generated wp-config file content before writing to wp-config.php file.
+The Plugin also provide a method for previewing the newly generated wp-config file content before writing to wp-config.php file.
 Using this method is enabling two other features, first is to check the generated wp-config file before updating, second is to provide a custom modification to wp-config.php file.

 = Features =
 * Modify wp-config.php file parameters/fields using input form
-* Modify wp-config.php code manually
+* Raw wp-config.php file editing with syntax hightlights and error detections
+* Validating the entered Database parameters by making a connection to the database
+* Filtering and validating input fields to avoid breaking wp-config.php file PHP syntax.
 * Generate Secure keys by single click
 * Update Database parameters
-* Validating the entered Database parameters by making a connection to the database, don't save if unable to connect
-* Filtering the input data to avoid breaking wp-config.php file PHP syntax.
+* Change Memory Limits
+* Enable / Disable Cache
+* Enable / Disable Debugging
+* Enable / Disable Multi sites
+* Create Emergency Backup just before saving wp-config.php file
+* Provide Emergency Restore link from which wp-config.php can be retored in case the site comes down as for invalid inputs
+* Only admins can use it when installed in normal installation while only Network Admins can use it under Multi Sites installations

 The following wp-config.php file fields is being supported:

+= Maintenance =
+* Wordpress Cache (WP_CACHE)
+* Memory Limit (WP_MEMORY_LIMIT)
+* Max Memory Limit (WP_MAX_MEMORY_LIMIT)

+= Localization =
+* Wordpress Language (WPLANG)
+* Wordpress Language Directory (WPLANG_DIR)

+= Multi Sites =
+* Confiure Multi Site (WP_ALLOW_MULTISITE)
+* Enable Multi Site (MULTISITE)
+* Sub Domain / Folder installs (SUBDOMAIN_INSTALL)
+* Domain Current Site (DOMAIN_CURRENT_SITE)
+* Path (PATH_CURRENT_SITE)
+* Blog Id (SITE_ID_CURRENT_SITE)

 = Database =
 * Database Name (DB_NAME)